 As the weather gets warmer, my mind turns from soups to salad – and on Sunday, at the first BBQ of the season, this salad seemed perfect.
 In fact, it’s also a great winter salad as most of the ingredients are staples that are available all year round.

 What I have outlined below is the core structure of the salad, but you could easily add other ingredients depending on the season and what you have available.
-I have previously added extras such as finely sliced capsicum, snow peas, red cabbage, radish, bean shoots, cucumber and basil.
+I have previously added extras such as finely sliced capsicum, snow peas, red cabbage, radish, bean shoots, cucumber, apple and basil.
 I’ve also sometimes added noodles to make a more substantial meal.
 This is similar to a classic Vietnamese salad, but the dressing makes it more of a Asian cultural mish-mash, with soy sauce and sesame oil added to the fish sauce and lime.